PoisotLab/ms_mangal_synthesis/manuscript.md

 ## What problems would more data solve?

-As the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
+As the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, between networks properties and space, and the interpretation to be drawn from them.
 But what information would the structure of the food web from a pond bring to our understanding of the plant-pollinator interactions around it?
 Or to a food web in another pond a few kilometers from here?
 In short, will we get a lot more insights by accumulating data?
 Before answering this question (in the affirmative), it matters to recognize that, as @Hortal2015SevSho pointed out, biotic interactions are a core part of biodiversity; the Eltonian shortfall, manifested in our lack of widespread data about them, in as much of an impediment to our mission as ecologists as the absence of data on phylogeny or species occurrence would be.
 As a conclusion to this article, we would like to frame the aggregation of data on species interaction networks in standardized databases as both a requirement